ParsonsZeng/ThirstyScholar.github.io/README.md

 Test error with and without symmetric sampling are around 2.2%, respectively.
 With symmetric sampling, learning converges faster but the untimate result is similar to their random sampling counterpart.

+**Update:** I refine the code and employ the local reparametrization trick presented in the paper [*"Variational Dropout and the Local Reparameterization Trick"*](https://arxiv.org/abs/1506.02557), which gives you higher computational efficiency and lower variance gradient estimates.
+You can find it in `bnn_mnist.py`.

 ## Bayes-by-Backprop Q-Networks (BBQ-Networks)